michelin/kafkactl/README.md

   configuration.
 - `spec.kafkaUser` is the Kafka principal.
 It should refer to an Account ID.
 It will be used to create ACLs on this service account.
-- `spec.protectionEnabled` is a boolean defining if the namespace is protected.
-Protected namespaces are not able to grant public ACL or to grant ACL to public namespaces.
-Only protected namespaces can consume or produce records in protected namespaces resources.
-The field is optional and by default, the namespace is public.
+- `spec.protectionEnabled` is a boolean that defines whether the namespace is protected.
+Protected namespaces cannot grant public ACLs or grant ACLs to public namespaces.
+  Protected namespaces can only consume or produce records in protected namespace resources.
+This field is optional; by default, namespaces are public.
+- `spec.transactionsEnabled` is a boolean that defines whether transactions are allowed for the namespace.
+If enabled, the transactional ID ACLs will be created based on GROUP ACLs.
+  This field is optional; by default, transactions are enabled.
 - `spec.connectClusters` is a list of Kafka Connect clusters.
 It should refer to a Kafka Connect cluster declared in the Ns4Kafka configuration.
 - `spec.topicValidator` is a list of constraints for topics.